puppetlabs/bolt/pre-docs/writing_plans.md

 ## Passing sensitive data to tasks

-Tasks can define parameters to be `Sensitive`, meaning the parameter values will not be logged by Bolt.
+Tasks can define parameters to be `sensitive`, meaning the parameter values will not be logged by Bolt.

 If a parameter is declared with `"sensitive": true` within the task's metadata, then the task can be run normally.
 Bolt will automatically ensure that this parameter is not logged using